gbrlgrg/devsecops-exam-starter/README.md

 4. **Used `npm ci` over `npm install`** — `npm ci` does a clean install strictly from `package-lock.json`, ensuring deterministic, reproducible builds.
 This eliminated "works on my machine" issues between local development and CI.

 **Lesson learned:** In DevSecOps, every layer of the build process is a potential attack vector.
 Multi-stage builds let you separate "build-time concerns" (testing, compiling) from "run-time concerns" (serving traffic), keeping the final artifact minimal and secure.

 ---

+## What's Completed

+### Core Requirements

+- **Forked the starter repository** and built the entire DevSecOps pipeline on top of the provided baseline Express.js application.
+- **Containerized the application with Docker** using a multi-stage Dockerfile.
+The container runs as a non-root `node` user (UID 1000) for security, and a `.dockerignore` file excludes unnecessary files from the build context.
+- **Set up Continuous Integration with GitHub Actions** — the workflow (`.github/workflows/ci.yml`) triggers on every push and pull request to `main`, running code checkout, Node.js setup, dependency installation, the Jest test suite, and a Docker image build.
+- **Integrated security scanning into the pipeline** using both `npm audit` (built-in dependency scanning) and **Trivy** (filesystem + Docker image vulnerability scanning).
+Both tools successfully detect and flag the deliberately vulnerable `lodash@4.17.20` dependency.
+- **Documented the entire architecture** in this README, covering setup instructions, base image rationale, security scanner choices, vulnerability demonstration with screenshots, and challenges faced.

+### Bonus Features

+- **Multi-Stage Docker Build** — The Dockerfile uses a two-stage build (`builder` → `production`) to keep the final image lean and secure by discarding devDependencies, test files, and build artifacts.
+- **Docker Compose** — A `docker-compose.yml` file orchestrates the API alongside a Redis container on a shared bridge network, demonstrating multi-container deployment.
+- **Branch Protection** — Enabled on the `main` branch to require status checks (CI pipeline) to pass before pull requests can be merged.

+---